 Dosage Form: powder, for oral suspension

-Cholestyramine for Oral Suspension, USP powder, the chloride salt of a basic anion exchange resin, a cholesterol lowering agent, is intended for oral administration.
+Cholestyramine for oral suspension USP, powder, the chloride salt of a basic anion exchange resin, a cholesterol lowering agent, is intended for oral administration.
 Cholestyramine resin is quite hydrophilic, but insoluble in water.
-Cholestyramine resin is not absorbed from the digestive tract.
-Nine grams of Cholestyramine for Oral Suspension, USP powder contain 4 grams of Cholestyramine resin.
+The Cholestyramine resin in Cholestyramine for oral suspension USP, powder is not absorbed from the digestive tract.
+Four grams of anhydrous Cholestyramine resin is contained in 9 grams of Cholestyramine for oral suspension USP, powder.
 It is represented by the following structural formula:

 Cholesterol is probably the sole precursor of bile acids.
 During normal digestion, bile acids are secreted into the intestines.
 A major portion of the bile acids is absorbed from the intestinal tract and returned to the liver via the enterohepatic circulation.
 Only very small amounts of bile acids are found in normal serum.

-Cholestyramine resin adsorbs and combines with the bile acids in the intestine to form an insoluble complex which is excreted in the feces.
+Cholestyramine for oral suspension USP, powder resin adsorbs and combines with the bile acids in the intestine to form an insoluble complex which is excreted in the feces.
 This results in a partial removal of bile acids from the enterohepatic circulation by preventing their absorption.

-The increased fecal loss of bile acids due to Cholestyramine resin administration leads to an increased oxidation of cholesterol to bile acids, a decrease in beta lipoprotein or low density lipoprotein plasma levels and a decrease in serum cholesterol levels.
-Although in man, Cholestyramine resin produces an increase in hepatic synthesis of cholesterol, plasma cholesterol levels fall.
+The increased fecal loss of bile acids due to Cholestyramine for oral suspension USP, powder administration leads to an increased oxidation of cholesterol to bile acids, a decrease in beta lipoprotein or low density lipoprotein plasma levels and a decrease in serum cholesterol levels.
+Although in man, Cholestyramine for oral suspension USP, powder produces an increase in hepatic synthesis of cholesterol, plasma cholesterol levels fall.

-In patients with partial biliary obstruction, the reduction of serum bile acid levels by Cholestyramine resin reduces excess bile acids deposited in the dermal tissue with resultant decrease in pruritus.
+In patients with partial biliary obstruction, the reduction of serum bile acid levels by Cholestyramine for oral suspension USP, powder reduces excess bile acids deposited in the dermal tissue with resultant decrease in pruritus.

-In a large, placebo-controlled, multi-clinic study, LRC-CPPT1, hypercholesterolemic subjects treated with Cholestyramine resin had mean reduction in total and low-density lipoprotein cholesterol (LDL-C) which exceeded those for diet and placebo treatment by 7.2% and 10.4%, respectively.
-Over the seven-year study period the Cholestyramine resin group experienced a 19% reduction (relative to the incidence in the placebo group) in the combined rate of coronary heart disease death plus non-fatal myocardial infarction (cumulative incidence of 7% Cholestyramine resin and 8.6% placebo).
+In a large, placebo-controlled, multi-clinic study, LRC-CPPT1, hypercholesterolemic subjects treated with Cholestyramine for oral suspension had mean reductions in total and low-density lipoprotein cholesterol (LDL-C) which exceeded those for diet and placebo treatment by 7.2% and 10.4%, respectively.
+Over the seven-year study period the Cholestyramine for oral suspension group experienced a 19% reduction (relative to the incidence in the placebo group) in the combined rate of coronary heart disease death plus non-fatal myocardial infarction (cumulative incidences of 7% Cholestyramine for oral suspension and 8.6% placebo).
 The subjects included in the study were men aged 35 to 59 with serum cholesterol levels above 265 mg/dL and no previous history of heart disease.
-It is not clear to what extent these findings can be extrapolated to females and other segments of the hypercholesterolemic population (see also PRECAUTIONS, Carcinogenesis, Mutagenesis, Impairment of Fertility).
+It is not clear to what extent these findings can be extrapolated to females and other segments of the hypercholesterolemic population. (see also PRECAUTIONS: Carcinogenesis, Mutagenesis, Impairment of Fertility.)

-Two controlled clinical trials have examined the effects of Cholestyramine monotherapy upon coronary atherosclerotic lesions using coronary arteriography.
-In the NHLBI Type II Coronary Intervention Trial2, 116 patients (80% male) with coronary artery disease (CAD) documented by arteriography were randomized to Cholestyramine resin or placebo for five years of treatment.
-Final study arteriography revealed progression of coronary artery disease in 49% of placebo patients compared to 32% of the Cholestyramine resin group (p < 0.05).
+Two controlled clinical trials have examined the effects of Cholestyramine for oral suspension monotherapy upon coronary atherosclerotic lesions using coronary arteriography.
+In the NHLBI Type II Coronary Intervention Trial2, 116 patients (80% male) with coronary artery disease (CAD) documented by arteriography were randomized to Cholestyramine for oral suspension or placebo for five years of treatment.
+Final study arteriography revealed progression of coronary artery disease in 49% of placebo patients compared to 32% of the Cholestyramine for oral suspension group (p < 0.05).

-In the St. Thomas Atherosclerosis Regression Study (STARS)3, 90 hypercholesterolemic men with CAD were randomized to three blinded treatments: usual care, lipid-lowering diet and lipid-lowering diet plus Cholestyramine resin.
-After 36 months, follow-up coronary arteriography revealed progression of disease in 46% of usual care patients, 15% of patients on lipid-lowering diet and 12% of those receiving diet plus Cholestyramine resin (p < 0.02).
-The mean absolute width of coronary segments decreased in the usual care group, increased slightly (0.003 mm) in the diet group and increased by 0.103 mm in the diet plus Cholestyramine group (p < 0.05).
-Thus in these randomized controlled clinical trials using coronary arteriography, Cholestyramine resin monotherapy has been demonstrated to slow progression2,3 and promote regression3 of atherosclerotic lesions in the coronary arteries of patients with coronary artery disease.
+In the St. Thomas Atherosclerosis Regression Study (STARS)3, 90 hypercholesterolemic men with CAD were randomized to three blinded treatments: usual care, lipid-lowering diet, and lipid-lowering diet plus Cholestyramine for oral suspension.
+After 36 months, follow-up coronary arteriography revealed progression of disease in 46% of usual care patients, 15% of patients on lipid-lowering diet and 12% of those receiving diet plus Cholestyramine for oral suspension (p < 0.02).
+The mean absolute width of coronary segments decreased in the usual care group, increased slightly (0.003mm) in the diet group and increased by 0.103mm in the diet plus Cholestyramine for oral suspension USP, powder group (p < 0.05).
+Thus in these randomized controlled clinical trials using coronary arteriography, Cholestyramine for oral suspension monotherapy has been demonstrated to slow progression2,3 and promote regression3 of atherosclerotic lesions in the coronary arteries of patients with coronary artery disease.